phunold/pdns-ui/README.md

     http://localhost:4567/

+## TODO
+- use pagination for all tables
+- create nicer tooltips
+- create test scripts, RIOT or whatever may be a good fit
+- create conf for running in passenger
+- make it look like a real app and re-organise, introduce proper MVC, split Model/Controller/helpers
+- check what I can 'borrow' from padrino project
+- make 'summary' page look nicer
+- check install requirements on RPM based systems

-## TODO and ThinkTank
+## ThinkTank

 Just thinking out loud, anything or nothing may be implemented.
-Some are totally out-of-scope.

-- [failed] pagination
+This is waaaaay out-of-scope!
+Just want to do a 'brain-dump'.

-- detailed view of a query name including class/qtype/query length/IP(s)/TTL/Reponse Flags(Reply Codes,NXDOMAIN,Opcodes/Authorative/Recursive Flag/AXFR/do-bit and other extra data allocated with that query domain
+- more detailed DNS query/response information including query length/IP(s)(server/client)/Reponse Flags(Reply Codes,NXDOMAIN,Opcodes/Authorative/Recursive Flag/IXFR,AXFR/do-bit and other extra data allocated with that query domain
 - create view of domains grouped by ccTLD,gTLD and TLD, 2nd level and 3rd level domains
 - create statistics
   * queries over time